 Full exposure to represented buyers by listing your home in RLS (REBNY Property Database)

-When selling your home, the main reason why you need a real estate agent in NYC is for someone to give you a professional and realistic assessment of what your home is worth and what your initial listing price should be.
+When selling your home, the main reason why you need a real estate agent in NYC is for someone to give you a professional and realistic assessment of what the fair market value of your NYC apartment is and what your initial listing price should be.

 Home owners are typically too rosy in their assessment of their property value, as evidenced by the numerous FSBO (for sale by owner) homes listed at way above market value prices.

 The initial listing price is extremely important to get right:

 List too high and your property will sit on the market for too long

 List too high and your DOM (days on market) number will creep up

 Have too high a number of DOM and vulture investors will start showing up with lowball cash bids because they sense weakness